Puter-Apps/deploy-from-github/README.md

   <img src="screenshot.png" alt="Screenshot" width="600" />
 </p>

-A modern web application that allows you to instantly deploy any GitHub repository to Puter hosting with just a few clicks.
+A simple web application that allows you to instantly deploy any GitHub repository to Puter hosting with just a few clicks.

 ## Features